Apostolic succession: Eastern Orthodox

 Ordination of an Orthodox priest by laying on of hands.
-Orthodox Christians view apostolic succession as an important, God-ordained mechanism by which the structure and teaching of the Church are perpetuated.
+Orthodox Christians view apostolic succession as an important, God-ordained mechanism by which the structure and teaching of the Christian Church are perpetuated.

-While Eastern Orthodox sources often refer to the bishops as "successors of the apostles" under the influence of Scholastic theology, strict Orthodox ecclesiology and theology hold that all legitimate bishops are properly successors of Peter.
+While Eastern Orthodox sources often refer to the bishops as "successors of the apostles" under the influence of Scholastic theology, strict Eastern Orthodox ecclesiology and theology hold that all legitimate bishops are properly successors of Peter.
 This also means that presbyters (or "priests") are successors of the apostles.
 As a result, Eastern Orthodox theology makes a distinction between a geographical or historical succession and proper ontological or ecclesiological succession.
 Hence, the bishops of Rome and Antioch can be considered successors of Peter in a historical sense on account of Peter's presence in the early community.
 This does not imply that these bishops are more successors of Peter than all others in an ontological sense.
+The Eastern Orthodox generally recognize Roman Catholic clerical orders as being of apostolic lineage; but have a different concept of the apostolic succession as it exists outside the canonical borders of the Eastern Orthodox Church, extending the term only to bishops who have maintained communion, received ordination from a line of apostolic bishops, and preserved the catholic faith once delivered through the apostles and handed down as holy tradition.